All Of Me Chords | Real Book Guitar Lesson

 All Of Me Chords: Learn the progressions

-The funny thing about Jazz standards is that the “standards” all ended up in an illegal book called The Real Book which became the reference, rather than a particular version/recording by an artist.
+The funny thing about jazz standards is that the “standards” all ended up in an illegal book called The Real Book, which became the reference, rather than a particular version or recording by an artist.

-There are an endless amount of recordings of All Of Me, but picking one is less useful than going for the Real Book version since that’s what all musicians use, or at least are familiar with.
+There are countless recordings of All Of Me, but picking one is less useful than going for the Real Book version since that’s what all musicians use, or at least are familiar with.

 With that in mind, let’s use this and consider the way musicians have been practising using jazz standards as our game plan!